webuild-consortium/wp4-trust-group/task5-participants-certificates-policies/etsi-policy-evaluation.md

 ## Executive Summary

 This document evaluates ETSI (European Telecommunications Standards Institute) specifications and their application to policy frameworks within trust infrastructures.
-The evaluation focuses on how ETSI standards support both additive and subtractive policy approaches for credential issuers and relying parties in digital wallet ecosystems.
+The evaluation focuses on how ETSI standards support both additive and subtractive policy approaches for Credential Issuers and Relying Parties in digital Wallet ecosystems.

 ## Table of Contents